picodata/picodata/CONTRIBUTING.md

 make benchmark
 ```

-The benchmark consists of two parts: Tarantool space operations (replaces) and Picodata `raft` writes to leader (NOPs).
+The benchmark consists of single part: SQL query handling via `IPROTO_EXECUTE` vs `.proc_sql_dispatch`.
-You will see both results.
+You will see resulting table with time delta.

-The benchmark designed for quick evaluation of the current application performance.

 ### Flamegraphs